- This post contains affiliate links. Read more here.

 Dogs with short hair, white fur, and/or pink skin can get sunburns, so it’s important to protect them the same way you protect yourself with sunscreen, shade, and limited exposure to direct sunlight.

-There are dog-specific sunscreens available, but some human stuff is okay, too, as long as your dog doesn’t ingest it.
+There are dog-specific sunscreens available, and we’ve got recommendations here.
+Some human stuff is okay, too, as long as your dog doesn’t ingest it.
 I’m partial to the baby sunscreen in stick applicator form because it fits in a pocket and is easy to apply.

 Apply sunscreen to your dogs’ snout, ears, and other areas with little coat coverage.
 If your dog won’t do sunscreen but likes to relax in the sun, try putting an old t-shirt on her for extra protection.

-Of course, the best way to avoid injury or illness is to limit exposure to the sun: take your dog for walks during morning and evening hours when sunlight is indirect, an limit time and exertion spent outdoors during the hottest part of the day.
+Of course, the best way to avoid injury or illness is to limit exposure to the sun: take your dog for walks around camp during morning and evening hours when sunlight is indirect, an limit time and exertion during the hottest part of the day.

 Not just a fashion statement (though they do make for great Instagram pics), a good pair of dog sunglasses are a must if you plan on outdoor activities with your dog this summer.